opf/openproject/docs/user-guide/gantt-chart/README.md

 ## Relations in the Gantt chart

-In the Gantt chart you can track dependencies of work packages (e.g. phases, milestones, tasks).
-This way you can get an easy overview of what needs to be done in which order, e.g. what tasks need to be completed to achieve a milestone.
+You can track dependencies of work packages (e.g. phases, milestones, tasks) in the Gantt chart.
+This way, you can get an easy overview of what needs to be done in which order, e.g. what tasks need to be completed to achieve a milestone.

-To add a dependency right-click on an element in the Gantt chart.
+To add a dependency, right-click on an element in the Gantt chart.

 In the menu, choose **Add predecessor** or **Add follower**.